Ken11514/AAE2004_t1_GP8/README.md

 (Assume all traveling cost adjacently and diagonally are 1 and $\sqrt{2}$ respectively.)
 <br><br>
 **Step 1**, calculate the traveling cost form start point to its adjacent and diagonal notes.
 Then base on each node, calculate heuristic estimated cost, the displacement, between itself and end point.
-After combine the traveling cost and heuristic estimated cost, a weight of the node can be obtainted.<br><br>
+After combine the traveling cost and heuristic estimated cost, a weight of the node can be obtainted.The data are stored in a list of possable step.<br><br>
-**Step 2**, select the lowest weight node as the position of the **first** step apporaching to the End Point.
-Then append them to a list which recorded evey step it moved to.
+**Step 2**, select the lowest weight node from the list as repersenting the position of the **first** step apporaching to the End Point.
+Then append it to a list which recorded evey step it moved to.
 <br><br>
 **Step 3**, repeat Step 1 and Step 2 untill it reaches the End point, A list of the movement can be obtained.
 <br><br>